-Aarhus Centre Banja Luka supports and promote the implementation of the Aarhus Convention in and around Banja Luka.
+The Aarhus Centre Banja Luka supports and promotes the implementation of the Aarhus Convention in and around Banja Luka, in northern Bosnia-Herzegovina.

-The principal goal of the Aarhus Centre Banja Luka is to promote the implementation of the Aarhus Convention in BiH and act as a liaison between public intuitions and the community at large, especially at local level.
+The main goal of the Aarhus Centre Banja Luka is to promote the implementation of the Convention in BiH and liaise between public institutions and the community, especially at the local level.

-In June of 2013, Centre for Environment opened the Aarhus Centre for Access to Information, Public Participation in Decision-Making and Access to Justice in Environment Matters, with financial support of the EU and the OSCE Mission to BiH.
+In June of 2013, the Centre for Environment opened the Aarhus Centre for Access to Information, Public Participation in Decision-Making and Access to Justice in Environment Matters, with financial support from the EU and the OSCE Mission to BiH.

-The Office of the Aarhus Centre is open to citizens, representatives of associations and institutions interested in getting accurate and up to date information on environment matters and adequately preparing for participation in decision-making.
+The Office of the Aarhus Centre is open to citizens, representatives of associations and institutions interested in getting accurate and up-to-date information on environment matters, as well as adequately preparing for participation in decision-making.